 Location of Safety Decals LHS and Rear

 WARNING: Ensure all hitch point safety chains are in place.
-A safety chain will assist in maintaining control of the equipment should it become separated.
-An uncontrollable machine could cause serious injury or death.
+A safety chain will assist maintaining control of the equipment ould it become separated.
+An should it become separated.
+An uncontrollable machine could cause serious